 Imagine a world where every flavor of the rainbow is yours for the choosing.
-They say variety is the spice of life, and Symbol (2009), directed by Hitoshi Matsumoto gives you a free ride all the way until the end.
+They say variety is the spice of life, and Symbol (2009), directed by and starring Hitoshi Matsumoto gives you a free ride all the way until the end.

-Symbol pokes fun of not only consumer culture with its excess of material goods on display, but also deep philosophical questions to be explored, challenging you to piece together a conclusion behind the madness when life has no meaning.
+Symbol pokes fun of not only consumer culture with its excess of material goods on display, but also deep philosophical questions to be explored, challenging you to piece together a conclusion behind madness when life has no meaning.
 Everything is jam packed in a simulated reality in which the world is connected, where a drop of a hat can affect the outcome of someone else’s life, and the viewer’s expectations.
-Answer A leads to C, and B to D. What is the meaning of life?
+Answer A leads to C, and B to D. So what is the meaning of life?
 The material versus immaterial?
 The existence of god?
 Symbol is a virtual puzzle for the artistic mind that will continue to have one second guessing, time and time again.